cdl-geneseo/geneseo-dictionary/H/Hips_n_Harmony.md

 # Hips 'n Harmony

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hips 'n Harmony

 Created by  Unknown User (djb25), last modified on Apr 28, 2015

 Hips 'n Harmony - n.
 An all female a cappella group founded in 1997.&quot;What did you think of Hips 'n Harmony at the a cappella concert yesterday?&quot;As of 2015, 43.75% of students surveyed know this word.
 43.75% believe it is of local origins.(Barcacel Peña, G-M, 2015)